mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

 ```

 As you can see, we use asymmetric method to pass two transitions, the first one for insertion and another one for removal.
-Bonus tip: We can pass here combined transition which we created before.
+**Bonus tip: We can pass here combined transition which we created before.**

 #### Conclusion
-Today we discussed multiple ways of animating changes in SwiftUI.
+Today we discussed multiple ways of animating changes in *SwiftUI*.
 It totally depends on you and on use-case which way you have to choose.
-By spending more and more time with SwiftUI, I understand that it is already a compelling framework.
+By spending more and more time with *SwiftUI*, I understand that it is already a compelling framework.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!